benc's blog

 The continent's other mega-city comes in strong here.
 Frankly, I feel misled by the recommendations for MoMA over The Met.
 I spent over 4 hours in here and I think covered about half the exhibits.
 The Egyptian exhibits were swoon-worthy (I spent at least 15 minutes just staring at the collection of scarabs steatite scarabs).

 They had one exhibit - that seemed temporary - that paired an Egyptian artifact with another artifact from the continent that represented the same motif.
-I thought it was a brilliant way of bringing non-Egyptian cultures to the fore by linking them to a culture that is universally admired.
-It doesn't hurt that the Met has access to some of the most incredible artifacts of that culture.
+I thought it was a brilliant way of bringing non-Egyptian African cultures to the fore by linking them to a culture that is universally admired.
+It doesn't hurt that the Met has access to some of the most incredible artifacts of Egypt.

 Besides that, I quite enjoyed the exhibit on British art.
 We rarely get to examine English culture in a vacuum (because they insisted on pressing it onto... everywhere) but this did as good a job as you could.
 The teapots in particular were extremely pretty.